 Montessori Method of Education

 The Montessori method of education is a unique approach to learning.
-The classroom environment is carefully designed to stimulate the child’s interest and facilitate his/her exploration of materials through which the child discovers fundamental concepts of literacy, numeracy, and the sciences in a concrete way.
+The classroom environment is carefully designed to stimulate the child’s interest and facilitate their exploration of materials through which the child discovers fundamental concepts of literacy, numeracy, and the sciences in a concrete way.
 Children choose their own “work”, are guided by the adults as needed, and are given uninterrupted work periods to promote concentration and engagement.

 Purpose of the Montessori Method